BillArgyros/book-store-flutter/README.md

 ## Getting Started

 The link below contains the apk of a beta version of the application.
-Currently the application can be run in Android devices.
+Currently the application can be run on Android devices.

 [APK](https://drive.google.com/file/d/1fEIRNLuKTRv3AHJpg1XCMniYiHXLAJaF/view?usp=sharing)